RTD’s v. Thermocouples, which is best?

 TotalTemp Technologies offers a selection of 100 and 500 ohm RTDs and thermocouples for thermal platforms and other applications.

-Our experienced team can provide assistance with your temperature sensing, hot/cold plates controlling and thermal testing needs.
+Our experienced team can provide assistance with your temperature sensing, hot/cold plate controlling, and thermal testing needs.